Chaaronn/MinecraftAutoFish/README.md

 # Usage
 Run the main script fishing.py
-Default toggle key is 'num 0' but this can be changed in the script
+(default toggle key is 'num 0' but this can be changed in the script)